Reached/vue-rescue-input/README.md

 ### Prerequisites

-npm
+* npm
-Vue JS 2.*
+* Vue JS 2.*

 ### Installing

-TODO
+TODO - See the Getting Started section for now

 ## Authors